-The Rocky Mountain Land Use Institute at the University of Denver’s Sturm College of Law is announcing the Request for Proposals for the 2014 Annual Land Use Conference, Moving Beyond Recession: What’s Next?
-The conference will be held on Thursday and Friday, March 13 & 14, 2014 at the University of Denver campus.
+The Rocky Mountain Land Use Institute at the University of Denver’s Sturm College of Law is announcing the Request for Proposals for the 2015 Annual Land Use Conference, Western Places/Western Spaces: Building Fair and Resilient Communities.

 Please contact us:

-You can view and download materials from the 2013 conference sessions at the 2013 Session Materials link.
-The page includes the program, speaker bios, session handouts, and slide presentations.
-You can also watch videos from the conference through our accredited Home Study program (see below).
+You can view and download materials from the 2014 conference sessions at the 2014 Session Materials link.
+The page includes conference highlights, the program, session handouts, and slide presentations.
+You can also watch videos from the conference through our accredited Home Study program.